Nude with Violin: Act 2, Scene 2

 Five in the afternoon, the following day.

-Sebastien is pestered by Clinton for information about Sorodin, but finally gets rid of him and telephones Jacob Friedland, to tell him that Anya is returning, with Sorodin's incriminating letter, which she will hand over, for a price.
+Sebastien is pestered by Clinton for information about Sorodin but finally gets rid of him.
+He telephones Jacob Friedland to tell him that Anya is returning with Sorodin's incriminating letter, which she will hand over for a price.

 Jane is distressed to learn that her father was a fake, but Sebastien assures her that Sorodin was an idealist with "a fanatical, burning hatred of dishonesty", a crusader who loved good art and loathed "the cant, intellectual snobbism and commercialising of creative talent".
 He perpetrated his deceptions to defy other art critics and dealers, including Jacob.

-Cherry-May Waterton, a blowsy, cheerful, middle-aged blonde, enters accompanied by her boyfriend Fabrice.
+Cherry-May Waterton, a blowsy, cheerful, middle-aged blonde, enters accompanied by her boyfriend, Fabrice.
 Cherry-May, another of Sorodin's former lovers, was, it emerges, the painter of his "Circular" style pictures.
-She too has brought a copy of a document incriminating Sorodin, and hints that her claims may be settled by the purchase of a chicken farm for Fabrice.
+She too has brought a copy of a document incriminating Sorodin and hints that her claims may be settled by the purchase of a chicken farm for Fabrice.
 Colin Sorodin becomes truculent and Fabrice knocks him down.
 The brawl is abruptly halted by Marie-Celeste's announcement of Obadiah Llewellyn, an impeccable West Indian, holding a document in his hand.
 "My God!" exclaims Sebastien, "The Jamaican period!"